-- 1. Containment and recovery: To include investigating the breach, utilising appropriate staff to mitigate damage and where possible, to recover any data lost. - 2.
+- Containment and recovery: To include investigating the breach, utilising appropriate staff to mitigate damage and where possible, to recover any data lost.
+We will notify our insurers as soon as reasonably practicable of any circumstances that may give rise to claim under relevant insurance policies.
+We will also assess whether it is necessary to invoke our business continuity plan. - 2.
 Assessment of the ongoing risk: To include confirming what happened, what data has been affected and whether the relevant data was protected.
 The nature and sensitivity of the data should also be confirmed and any consequences of the breach/attack identified. - 3.
 Notification: To consider whether the cyber-attack needs to be reported to regulators (for example, the ICO and National Crime Agency) and/or colleagues/parents as appropriate. - 4.
 Evaluation and response: To evaluate future threats to data security and to consider any improvements that can be made.